Yachats, Oregon: Museums and other points of interest

 The Little Log Church and Museum, built in 1926, originally served as an Evangelical Church and later as a Presbyterian Church.
 Today it is owned and managed by the City of Yachats and houses a large collection of local historical artifacts.
 It is also a popular venue for weddings, memorials, concerts, and fine arts exhibits.
 Each Valentine's Day, a wedding vow renewal ceremony, open to any couple, is held there.

 The North Fork of the Yachats Bridge is a covered bridge in the Yachats River Valley, about 9 mi east of Yachats.
 It was completed, at a cost of $1,500, in 1938 and was the last bridge of veteran bridge builder Otis Hamer.
-A replica was constructed on the site in 1989, and again a replica was completely reconstructed in 2014 at a cost of over $750,000 from approximately 2/3 federal and 1/3 local tax dollars in the public interest of tourism.
+A replica was constructed on the site in 1989, and again a replica was completely reconstructed in 2014 at a cost of over $750,000 from approximately two-thirds federal and one-third local tax dollars in the public interest of tourism.
 It features the queen-post truss style found in few covered bridges today and has ribbon openings under the roof to provide light to the bridge's center.
 Its span is 42 ft long, making it one of the shortest covered bridges in the Pacific Northwest.
 Parking and turnaround past the bridge remains obstructed by an adjacent resident, due to ongoing protest of road legalization which established that area NW of the bridge as the current terminus of County Rd.
 805.

 At one time, the Yachats 804 Trail was part of the major "thoroughfare" running between Yachats and Alsea Bay in Waldport, 8 mi to the north.
 For many centuries it was used by Native Americans traveling between the bay and the Yachats River (but only during low tide).
 Later it was called County Road 804 when it was used for carriage and buggy traffic from the late 19th century until U.S. Highway 101 was built in the 1930s.
-Today the historic trail is a footpath that provides views of crashing surf, tidal pools, and native vegetation.
+The historic trail is a footpath that provides views of crashing surf, tidal pools, and native vegetation.
 Part of the Oregon Coast Trail system, it is maintained by the Oregon Parks and Recreation Department.
 It extends 0.75 mi north from a public parking area in Smelt Sands State Recreation Area.

 The sanctuary of the Yachats Community Presbyterian Church is lighted by six windows featuring gold-hued panes made of agates collected from the local beaches.
 The area of these windows totals 217 sqft.
 They are believed to be the world's only windows made of agate.